tomsauv/MinION_BMC_Genomics_2019/README.md

 This repository contains:

-A tab delimited file with gathered metadata from published studies (see file "MinION_metadata.txt")
+A tab delimited file with gathered metadata from published studies ("MinION_metadata.txt")

 An R script to produce the figure below ("MinION_metaplot.r")